-Below I’ve quoted descriptions of many different kinds of cinema that were made in Germany, France, Italy, Britain, Spain, Mexico, and Japan from the 1920s to the 1960s.
+Below I’ve quoted descriptions of many different kinds of cinema that were made in Germany, France, Italy, Britain, Spain, Mexico, Argentina, India, Japan, and South Korea from the 1920s to the 1960s.
 Realism was one of the most important aspects that was internationally shared in these films.
 Crime stories for plots, and expressionism/dark imagery for a visual style were also commonly found.

 The challenge to orthodoxy about American film noir is to recognize that, because of an international historical context, “film noir” was an international cinema.
 The films may have been more numerous in some countries than others.
 The films may have been made in somewhat different years.
 Nonetheless, taken in a long perspective, the international overlap in film noir was striking compressed in time across the globe.

-“Expressionism created an embracing mood and texture, dependent on a distinct visual style that used high contrast, chiaroscuro lighting where shafts of intense light contrast starkly with deep, black shadows, and where space is fractured into an assortment of unstable lines and surfaces, often fragmented or twisted into odd angles.
+“[Expressionism] lasted roughly between 1906 and 1924…[It] created an embracing mood and texture, dependent on a distinct visual style that used high contrast, chiaroscuro lighting where shafts of intense light contrast starkly with deep, black shadows, and where space is fractured into an assortment of unstable lines and surfaces, often fragmented or twisted into odd angles.
 Overall, Expressionist cinema used a highly designed and carefully composed mise-en-scene that was anti-naturalistic.
 Expressionist cinema cultivated displaced, decentered narratives, nested in frame tales, split or doubled stories, voiceovers and flashback narration.
 Both Expressionism’s style and its narrative patterns influenced film noir.”
-(Andrew Spicer, Film Noir, Pearson Education Limited, 2002, pp. 11-12)
+(Andrew Spicer, Film Noir, Pearson Education Limited, 2002, 11-12)